-Picture 18 There will be pedestrian access to the woodland using a network of managed paths c) Materials and design:
+Picture 18 There will be pedestrian access to the

+c) Materials and design:

 The green links will be different in character from the footpaths alongside roads and will utilise natural materials where possible.
 The links will include SuDs elements such as swales and ponds.